DrDab/LaunchTestRun/README.md

 7. Run ``bin/startup.sh`` in your Tomcat installation directory to start LaunchTestRun.

 ### Securing your setup
 If you would like more security on your LaunchTestRun installation (strongly recommended as others will be running code on your server!), you should create a new user that only has permissions to run and access the files within the Tomcat installation directory.
-To secure your setup, after running ``bin/startup.sh`` the first time after moving the .WAR file, run the following commands:
+To secure your setup, after running ``bin/startup.sh`` the first time after moving the .WAR file, run the following commands (replace all text in brackets with locations applicable to your specific installation) :
 ```
-cd ~/LaunchTestRun/apache-tomcat-8.0.53
+cd [ YOUR TOMCAT DIRECTORY HERE ]
 su root
 useradd launchtestrun
 mkdir work